germ-mark/multi-mls-id/draft-xue-multi-mls.md

 Within a group $G$ of distributed participants, we can resolve state conflict by assigning each member local state that only they control.
 In Multi-MLS, we assign each member an MLS group to operate as a Send Group.
-Through the export and import of epoch secrets across these send groups, the members of G can accomplish PCS and FS without reaching consensus on global state.
+Through the export and import of epoch secrets across these send groups, the members of $G$ can accomplish PCS and FS without reaching consensus on global state.

 ## Meeting MLS Delivery Service Requirements